 He added that because of the many different possible work settings and schedules within this career, there is no “average day” for all professionals throughout this occupation.
 A work day can be as fast-paced and exciting or slow and relaxed as a professional desires, they just must find the right area of physical therapy to work in (i.e. outpatient care, prenatal care, intensive care, etc.) and an ideal or appropriate workplace.

-Due to growing demand, employment of Physical Therapists is projected to grow 25 percent from 2016 to 2026, a rate much faster than the average for all occupations.
+Due to growing demand, employment of Physical Therapists is projected to grow 22 percent from over the next decade, a rate much faster than the average for all occupations.
 Demand in this field is increasing primarily because of an aging baby boom population, advances in technology (i.e. the ability to perform greater rehabilitative care) and increased awareness of chronic conditions.

 “To find employment, I would recommend finding a recruiter and communicating with them about your employment preferences,” Masi advised.
 “They are usually great at connecting employers and employees in this field.”